People

 NCSP (Nationally Certified School Psychologist)

-Dr. Aguilar is the Co-Chair of the NASP Indigenous American Subcommittee, editorial board member of School Psychology Review and School Psychology International, and a Contributing Editor to the Communiqué, a school psychology practitioner journal.
+Dr. Aguilar is the Co-Chair of the NASP Indigenous American Subcommittee, editorial board member of School Psychology Review and School Psychology International, board member of the Minnesota School Psychology Association (MSPA), and Co-Chair of the MSPA Promoting Equitable Access for Collective Impact (PEACI) Committee.

 Awards & recognitions